TheLogicMaster/switch-gdx/README.md

 It uses a custom fork of the VM named [Clearwing VM](https://github.com/TheLogicMaster/clearwing-vm).
 It's early in development and only works for simple GDX applications.
 It also provides a CMake project configuration for natively debugging applications on a PC.
 It's similar to RoboVM, except it generates C code which is then compiled for the specific target.
 See [Tests](TESTS.md) for current GDX compatibility and [Libraries](LIBRARIES.md) for library compatibility.
+See the SwitchGDX [thread](https://discord.com/channels/348229412858101762/965372515285352468) on the LibGDX Discord server.

 ## Installation